KxSystems/docs-v1/docs/ref/dotz.md

 Where `f` is a unary function, it is evaluated as the default handler for input.

-As this is called on every line of input it can be used to log all console input, or even to modify the output - if for example you prefer the more compact V2.3 way of formatting tables you can reset the output handler.
+As this is called on every line of input it can be used to log all console input, or even to modify the output.
+For example, if you prefer the more compact V2.3 way of formatting tables, you can reset the output handler.
 ```q
 q)aa:([]a:1 2 3;b:11 22 33)
 q)aa